 Kurt was featured in Variety’s annual prestigious “10 Comics to Watch” list, named in Time Out New York‘s list of 50 Funniest New Yorkers and Backstage Magazine’s “5 Comics to Watch,” “Comic to Watch” by Comedy Central, the New York Comedy Festival and Time Out New York, as well as “Best Male Stand-Up” by the ECNY and “Best Unscripted Host” by the New York Television Festival.

-Kurt has a bunch of podcasts.
-His relationship podcast, Wedlock, which he hosts with his wife, Lauren Cook, launched on Audible on February 14th.
-And his podcast about adult friendship, Emotional Hangs, which he hosts with Joe Derosa, came out on Feral Audio.
-Kurt’s popular podcast The K Ohle with Kurt Braunohler features some not-so-standard segments featuring Kurt and guests including Paul F Tompkins, Doug Benson, Bobcat Goldthwait, Kumail Nanjiani.
-Episodes are available on the Nerdist Network.
+Kurt has a bunch of podcasts; his relationship podcast, Wedlock, which he hosts with his wife, Lauren Cook, launched on Audible in February 2018, and his podcast about adult friendship, Emotional Hangs, which he hosts with Joe DeRosa.
+Kurt’s popular podcast The K Ohle with Kurt Braunohler features some not-so-standard segments featuring Kurt and guests including Paul F. Tompkins, Doug Benson, Bobcat Goldthwait, and Kumail Nanjiani.